Sony has announced that starting tomorrow you will be able to remotely play Sony PlayStation games on your Mac or Windows PC.

 Dude.
 PS4 does calculating stuff and streams video to mac.
 Mac just has to play the stream.
 With VR the mac needs to calculate and it can't do that properly.

 I ditched Windows for Mac 8 years ago and never used it.
 If you have a PS4 or Xbox play it from there.
 It is what is designed for - Gaming.
-Window PCs are for gamers and slackers and Apple Macs are for creativity and productivity.
+Window PCs are for gamers and Apple Macs are for creativity and productivity.
 Why would you setup Windows in your Mac when Windows OS will eat a lot of your storage.
 There are apps in Windows that are available now in Mac.

 1. Get games to play in a window running on Windows to play on the Mac because of most games not released for Mac (it's worth mentioning that Apple features games that can run on Mac in the MacBook Pro area), 2.
 Windows claims to have more 'features' than OS X, so it can currently be on Mac like that, 3.
 Running two os' at the same time.